gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 ---

-### List Comprehensions
+## List Comprehensions

 List comprehensions are a way to create lists in Python, and commonly used in gem5.

-They allow for creation of a list in a single line of code by interating over another list and applying an operation to each element.
+They allow for creation of a list in a single line of code by iterating over another list and applying an operation to each element.

 The following code creates a list of even numbers from 1 to 20: